Basics

 Reflect on insights

-Reflecting on insights is crucial for understanding the implications of research findings.
+Reflecting on insights provides pathways for exploring the implications of research findings.
 Research software often includes tools that allow researchers to document their reflections, thoughts, and interpretations throughout the research process.

 Memoing features in qualitative research software, like those in ATLAS.ti, enable researchers to write notes and reflections directly within the software, linking them to specific data points or codes.
 This function supports a continuous process of reflection and helps maintain a clear trail of how insights were developed over time.
 By facilitating this reflective practice, research software helps researchers ensure their interpretations are transparent and grounded in the data.